0

 Large Mixing Bowl

-Why You Should Avoid Hand-Mixing Your Sinless Sourdough
+Why You Should Avoid Hand-Mixing Your Sinless Sourdough™

-I highly recommend using a stand mixer rather than mixing your Sinless Sourdough by hand.
-Because this low-carb dough takes time to reach the right consistency for bulk fermentation, even with a stand mixer.
-If you do insist on making the dough by hand, you’ll need a large glass mixing bowl for your shaggy dough.
+I highly recommend using a stand mixer rather than mixing your Sinless Sourdough™ by hand, because this flexible keto dough takes time to reach the right consistency for bulk fermentation, even with a stand mixer.

 Why a Large Glass Mixing Bowl Makes a Difference

-• Gives Room for Growth: Sourdough dough expands significantly during fermentation—a big bowl prevents overflow
+• Gives Room for Growth: Sourdough dough expands significantly during fermentation — a big bowl prevents overflow

-• Shows You the Progress: Glass lets you clearly see how your dough is changing—you can monitor rising, stretching, and bubbling to know when it’s ready for the next step
+• Shows You the Progress: Glass lets you clearly see how your dough is changing — you can monitor rising, stretching, and bubbling to know when it’s ready for the next step

 • Keeps Flavours Pure: Glass is non-reactive, so it won’t interfere with the natural acidity of sourdough, preserving the true flavour